-While plans to create a CIP can be traced to 2002, Federal and Provincial initiatives and the release of the Growth Plan for the Greater Golden Horseshoe ("Growth Plan") began around 2005.
-At that time it was deemed premature to develop a CIP until the Federal and Provincial initiatives were completed.
-Also at that time, staff reviewed the use of CIPs by other municipalities and found that they were being used to aid in redevelopment and rehabilitation of downtown areas a key component of the Growth Plan.
-A 2008 study by urbanMetrics supported the view of Downtown Peterborough as being a regional centre, and that incentive programs through a CIP would be desirable to encourage redevelopment.
+While plans to create a CIP can be traced back to 2002, Federal and Provincial initiatives and the release of the Growth Plan for the Greater Golden Horseshoe ("Growth Plan") began around 2005.
+At that time, it was deemed premature to develop a CIP until the Federal and Provincial initiatives were completed.
+Additionally, staff reviewed the use of CIPs by other municipalities and found that they were being used to aid in redevelopment and rehabilitation of downtown areas which was a key component of the Growth Plan.
+The 2008 Downtown Economic Analysis completed by urbanMetrics for the City supported the view of Downtown Peterborough as being a regional centre and that incentive programs through a CIP would be desirable to encourage redevelopment.
+One of the recommendations put forward by urbanMetrics was for the City to adopt a CIP for the Central Area.

-The City's Central Area Master Plan ("CAMP") further supported this view and recommended the creation of a CIP for the Central Area (CAMP Strategy No. 21).
-Official Plan Amendment No. 140 adopted this strategic direction as a way of promoting economic development in the Central Area.
-These decisions also work to align the City's Official Plan with Growth Plan policies which identify Peterborough's downtown as an Urban Growth Centre.
+The City's Central Area Master Plan ("CAMP") further supported this view and recommended the creation of a CIP for the Central Area (CAMP Strategy 21).
+Official Plan Amendment ("OPA") 140 adopted this strategic direction as a way of promoting economic development in the Central Area.
+These decisions also work to align the

+City's Official Plan with Growth Plan policies which identify Peterborough's downtown as an Urban Growth Centre.